 Here are some tips to help you find the perfect photographer for your wedding:

 1. Have a clear idea of the STYLE you like.
 This will help you narrow down the selection of photographers.
 Are you attracted to more traditional photography, posed images and pretty smiles starting at the camera?
 Do you prefer a documentary feel where the photographer goes unnoticed with no posed images?
 Is a candid style that captures the big emotions and little details to tell the story of the entire day your preference?
-Are you looking for someone who is going to unnaturally pose each image, interrupting the natural moments from happening or someone who is going to go with the flow, capturing the dirt on your dress while you walk through a mountain field, quietly soaking in the beauty of day?
+Are you looking for someone who is going to unnaturally and stiffly pose each image, interrupting the natural moments from happening or someone who is easing going and naturally goes with the flow, capturing the dirt on your dress while you walk through a mountain field, quietly soaking in the beauty of day?

 3. Ask them to see a real wedding.
 It’s ok.
 Don’t be shy.
 It’s easy to post the best of the best on social media or share amazing stylized images from a stylized shoot working with amazing vendors (so every images is picture perfect) but what about those real moments and real couples?
 Ask to see a full gallery of a real wedding and your photographer will happily share.